kiwicom/orbit/.github/contribution/testing-conventions.md

 ### Snapshots

 Snapshots are OS-specific.
-CI runs Linux on its machines.
-In order to generate CI-compatible snapshots, you need to run the tests on Linux.
-You can do that by running the tests in Docker:
+Our CI runs tests on both Linux and macOS platforms to ensure cross-platform compatibility.
+In order to generate CI-compatible snapshots locally, you can:

+1. For Linux snapshots: Run the tests in Docker

    - `docker run --rm --network host -v $(pwd):/work/ -w /work/ -it mcr.microsoft.com/playwright:v1.44.1-jammy /bin/bash`
    - `yarn run docker:reset`
    - `yarn components test-ct --update-snapshots`

+2. For macOS snapshots: Run the tests directly on your macOS machine
+   - `yarn components test-ct --update-snapshots`

 > Note: you may encounter some installation script errors.
 This is normal and can be ignored.
 The
 > same applies to running the tests the first time.

-After you're done, reset the environment after exiting docker:
+After you're done with Docker, reset the environment after exiting:

 - `yarn run docker:reset`

 Both `darwin` and `linux` snapshots are kept:

-- `darwin` snapshots are for fast local development experience
+- `darwin` snapshots are for macOS compatibility and local development experience
-- `linux` snapshots are for CI
+- `linux` snapshots are for Linux compatibility and CI

-The `darwin` snapshots are used for local development and are not used in CI.
-They are not reliable because their results can vary between different machines.
-However, they can be useful for debugging and development, so we keep them in the repository and up to date.
-When developing a new feature in a component that produces visual changes, make sure to update the `darwin` snapshots.
+The snapshots for both platforms are stored in the repository and checked in CI.
+This ensures our components display correctly across different operating systems.
+When developing a new feature in a component that produces visual changes, make sure to update snapshots for both platforms.

-It is possible that when executing the tests locally some tests fail with minimal changes.
-In that case, it is up to the developer to understand if it is caused by having snapshots generated in different machines or if it is really a visual change.
-If it is an actually intended visual change, the developer should update the `darwin` snapshots.
+It is possible that when executing the tests locally some tests fail with minimal differences.
+In that case, it is up to the developer to understand if it is caused by having snapshots generated on different machines or if it is really a visual change.
+If it is an actually intended visual change, the developer should update the snapshots using the dedicated GitHub Action workflow.

 #### Colima